The 3 Best Sources Of Drinking Water

-- The Human Body Is 90% Water When It Is Conceived.
+- The Human Body Is About 99% Water When It Is Conceived.

-- The Human Body Is 75% Water When It Is A New Born Baby.
+- The Human Body Is About 75% Water When It Is A New Born Baby.

-- The Human Body Is 50% Water When It Is Old And Has Wrinkled Skin.
+- The Human Body Is About 50% Water When It Is Old And Has Wrinkled Skin.

 HOW MUCH WATER SHOULD YOU DRINK IN A DAY?

 Water needs can vary greatly from person to person.
-(Diet, activity levels, and even the weather can all have a major impact on our hydration and water requirements.)
-So there is no universal amount of water that everyone on the planet should be drinking each day, however, following the 6 tips below will help to ensure that you are getting enough water...
+(Diet, activity levels, and even the weather can all have a major impact on your hydration and water requirements.)
+So there is no universal amount of water that everyone on the planet should be drinking each day.
+However, the following 6 recommendations will help to ensure that you are getting enough water...

 1. Drink a glass of water as soon as you wake up each morning before you eat or drink anything else.

-2. Eat a diet that inculdes a lot of fruits and vegetables.
+2. Eat a diet that includes a lot of fruits and vegetables.
 (They are mostly water.)

 3. Whenever you go somewhere bring water with you.

 4. Never ignore thirst and ideally drink enough water that you never experience thirst in the first place.